publishpress/PublishPress-Future/readme.txt

 * ADDED: Add a new setting to select the time format in the date picker component, #626;
 * CHANGED: Stick the library woocommerce/action-scheduler on version 3.7.0, so we don't force WP min to 6.2;
 * CHANGED: Min WP version is now 6.1, #627;
+* CHANGED: The field to select terms now expands when the user focus on it, not requiring to type a search text, #633;
+* CHANGED: Increase the limit of items displayed i nthe the field to select terms.
+It shows up to 1000 items now, #633;
 * FIXED: Fix support for WP between 6.1 and 6.4, #625;
 * FIXED: Fix the search of posts in the posts lists, #620;
 * FIXED: Fix classic meta box when using Classic Editor plugin with the classic editor as default, #624;